aakzubaidi/MQTT-SLA-Blockchain-QoS-Enforcement/README.md

 # MQTT-SLA-Blockchain-QoS-Enforcement
-The use of Blockchain to enforce SLA related to IoT components: Here is a use-case of MQTT SLA established by Google Cloud Platform IoT core.
-We use Hyperledger Fabric as underlying network and enforce the SLA using a smart contract written in Java.
+The use of Blockchain to enforce violation consequences stipulated in SLA-guaranteed IoT components.
+In the source code, we make use of an MQTT SLA established by Google Cloud Platform IoT core.
+We use Hyperledger Fabric as underlying network.
+We implement the enforcement logic as smart contract and represent the SLA related terms with blockchain.
+We provide a simulation of a monitoring agent.
+We conduct a benchmarking using Hyperledger Caliper.